Edvard Munch's films

 In 1927 Edvard Munch experimented for the first time as a film photographer.

-The artist's amateur films, stitched together in the video above, were shot in Dresden, Oslo and on his property Ekely.
+The artist's amateur films, stitched together in above, were shot in Dresden, Oslo and on his property Ekely.
 One segment, a panning shot in a park, includes a man and woman seated on a bench, echoing Munch’s 1904 painting Kissing Couples in the Park.

 The high-angle shot of the boys looking through a fence, as we watch them, points to the artist’s canny and humorous analysis of point of view.
 Munch’s fragmentary films share the experimental camerawork with the genre of “city symphony” films of the 1920s.